 The video firstly depicts John having gel moulds inserted into his ears, leaving him with a 60% hearing loss.
 What follows is John’s gradual withdrawal into himself, his increased feeling of isolation, and his pained frustration of being ignored and treated differently.
-It is a very powerful and poignant examination of life as a deaf person.
+It is a very powerful and poignant examination of life as a deaf person for the day.

 This week he appeared on Good Morning Britain, where he presented this video account and talked about it with the show’s presenters.
 You can see this clip below.

-John Barrowman’s video experiment has become a visible headline in this week’s news, given John’s high profile status in the UK, doing wonders for deaf awareness and the profile of Hearing Dogs in the process.
+John Barrowman’s video experiment of going ‘Deaf for the day’ has become a visible headline in this week’s news.
+Given John’s high profile status in the UK; doing wonders for deaf awareness; and the profile of Hearing Dogs in the process.

 You can also read John’s blog here: